English Language Arts

 - Start a family vocabulary box or jar.
 Have everyone write down new words they discover, add them to the box, and use the words in conversation.

 - Encourage your child to always carry a book to read in spare moments.

 - Talk about the events of the school day.

 - Encourage your child to write a thank you note or letter to a family member or friend.

 - Encourage your child to journal to capture thoughts and daily events in writing or drawings.

 Geography: Regions and People

-Sixth-grade students expand and deepen their understanding of geography, a field of study that examines people, places, and environments—how they came to be and how they affect each other.
-As they learn about physical geography (the study of natural features on the surface of the Earth) and human geography (how people have spread across Earth), they begin to master the basic concepts, skills, and tools that will help them apply the themes of geography to questions about people and places.
-Through a case study approach, they explore both the Western and Eastern Hemisphere.
+Sixth-grade students expand and deepen their understanding of world geography, a field of study that examines people, places, and environments—how they came to be and how they affect each other.
+As they learn about physical geography (the study of natural features on the surface of the Earth) and human geography (how people have spread across Earth), they begin to master the basic concepts, skills, and tools that will help them apply the themes of geography to their inquiries about the interconnectedness of people and places worldwide.
+Integrated throughout the year, students will also study contemporary civics/government and economics.